Rajat-Rulaniya/Password-Manager/README.md

 It has a button to auto generate a random password.

-# Features to be added
+# Feature to be added
-Copy Password button in PopUp when user searches a website.
+When a user search for an existing website, In pop-up the copy pasword button is to be added.